History & Social Science Minors

 A minor in history with a secondary teaching certification can complement any other specialization in education.
 High schools, whether public or private, are always looking for teachers who can effectively handle a variety of subjects.

 A minor in social science is a good complement for any other degree.
-It indicates an ability to think well and critically, and it introduces students to the fields of history, political science and economics.
+It indicates an ability to think critically, and it introduces students to the fields of history, political science and economics.

 A minor in political science is a great choice for anyone thinking about a career in politics or law.
 It is best paired with a history, social science, or English degree.